josepegea/async_test/README.md

 bundle exec ./run_test.rb "paging_threads.rb 6"
 ```

-## Scenarios

-### Scenario 1: Download, process and upload data from/to several sources
+## Scenario 1: Download, process and upload data from/to several sources

 The script will download a big text (War and Peace) from Project
 Guttemberg and some words from an HTTP API.